Mizuki-IKEDA/Mizuki-IKEDA/README.md

 ### Hi there 👋, I'm Mizuki

-:computer: Fullstack JavaScript developer specialized in React,
+* :computer: Fullstack JavaScript developer specialized in React,

-:mortar_board: Consistantly learning new things and creating new apps,
+* :mortar_board: Consistantly learning new things and working on new apps,

+* :rainbow: Strive in diverse and supportive environment,

-:earth_africa: Can communicate in French, English and Japanese,
+* :earth_africa: Can communicate in French, English and Japanese,

-Check out my Portfolio
+Don't hesitate to contact me for any inquiries !